An Attribute-based Method for Video Anomaly Detection: Related Work

 \textbf{Object-level video anomaly detection.} Early methods, both classical and deep learning, operated on entire video frames.
-This proved difficult for anomaly detection as frames contain many variations, as well as a large number of objects.
-More recent methods \cite{Georgescu2021AnomalyDI,vad_iccv_2021,jigsaw_puzzles_eccv2022} operate at the object level by first extracting object bounding boxes using off-the-shelf object detectors.
+This proved difficult for VAD as frames contain many variations, as well as a large number of objects.
+More recent methods \citep{Georgescu2021AnomalyDI,vad_iccv_2021,jigsaw_puzzles_eccv2022} operate at the object level by first extracting object bounding boxes using off-the-shelf object detectors.
 Then, they detect if each object is anomalous.
 This is an easier task, as objects contain much less variation than whole frames.
 Object-based methods yield significantly better results than frame-level methods.

 It is often believed that due to the complexity of realistic scenes and the variety of behaviors, it is difficult to craft features that will discriminate between them.
 As object detection was inaccurate prior to deep learning, classical methods were previously applied at the frame level rather than at the object level, and therefore underperformed on standard benchmarks.
-This paper breaks this misconception and demonstrates that it is possible to craft semantic features that are both accurate and interpretable.
+We break this misconception and demonstrates that it is possible to craft semantic features that are accurate.